-"Tonight from Fernwood, Fernwood Tonight!
-Coming to you almost live!"Fernwood Tonight (sometimes stylized as Fernwood 2 Night) is a satirical talk show that was created by Norman Lear in 1977.
-The show is hosted by Barth Gimble (Martin Mull), a leisure-suited Smug Smiler (who may or may not be evading extradition to Florida).
-Jerry Hubbard (Fred Willard) is the clueless announcer and co-host who always manages to say exactly the wrong thing at the wrong time.
+Ostensibly broadcast from the fictional town of Fernwood, Ohio, the show is hosted by leisure-suited Smug Smiler Barth Gimble (Martin Mull), who may or may not be evading extradition to Florida, and Jerry Hubbard (Fred Willard), the clueless announcer and sidekick who somehow always manages to say exactly the wrong thing at the wrong time.
 The show ran five nights a week in first-run syndication for a total of 65 episodes.
 The following year, it was retooled as America Tonight.

 This show provides examples of: